-This Piano features a large amount of features including staccato, auto sustain, and was recorded in a ‘round robin’ format (achieved by recording several different iterations of the same notes and arranging the software so that no two notes play one after the other).
+This Piano features a large number of features including staccato, auto sustain, and was recorded in a round-robin’ format (achieved by recording several different iterations of the same notes and arranging the software so that no two notes play one after the other).
 This helps bring a real human feeling to the RDG FreePiano and gives it a much more interesting appeal beneath the covers, as it were.

-Has a distinctly rich and vibrant sound, similar to that of a Steinway stage piano or something of a much higher calibre than what you’re actually dealing with.
+Has a distinctly rich and vibrant sound, similar to that of a Steinway stage piano or something of a much higher caliber than what you’re actually dealing with.

 ‘Round Robin’ sampling, ensures a more human and organic feel when playing repeated notes, rather than mechanically playing the same sample of the same note without differentiation.

 The thundering low end is outstanding as one of the loudest and deeply ranged MIDI pianos on this list.